 Allowance for Doubtful Accounts on Balance Sheet

-Doubtful account is considered as an asset in the balance sheet.
-The accounts is shown in the balance sheet in the asset section itself just below the accounts receivables line item.
-Doubtful accounts are generally considered as a contra account which means it an account that will have either zero balance or a credit balance.
-Any amount which is added to the allowance for a doubtful account will always mean an amount for the deduction.
-Recording any amount here means that the business can easily see the extent of bad debt which is expected by the business and how much it is creating an offset to the total accounts receivables of the company.
+The doubtful account is considered an asset on the balance sheet.
+The accounts are shown in the balance sheet in the asset section itself, just below the accounts receivables line item.
+Doubtful accounts are generally considered contra accounts, meaning they will have either zero or credit balances.
+Any amount added to the allowance for a questionable account will always represent an amount for the deduction.
+Recording any amount here means that the business can easily see the extent of bad debt expected by the industry and how much it is creating an offset to the total accounts receivables of the company.

 Direct Write-Off Method vs Allowance for Doubtful Accounts

-The direct write off method is when the bad debt is directly charged to the expense line as soon as the business realizes that a particular invoice will not be paid whereas allowance for doubtful accounts is a method of estimation which is done on a prior basis as soon as the sale is made.
-Thus, bad debt recognition takes place at a delayed stage in the direct write off method whereas the recognition is immediate in the case of the allowance method.
-Thus under the direct write off method, it leads to higher initial profit compared to the allowance method.
-The exact amount of bad debt expense is known in the direct write off method whereas the allowance method is more of like an estimation of the amount.
+The direct write-off method is when the bad debt is directly charged to the expense line as soon as the business realizes that a particular invoice will not be paid.
+In contrast, allowance for doubtful accounts is a method of estimation done on a prior basis as soon as the sale is made.
+Thus, bad debt recognition takes place at a delayed stage in the direct write-off method, whereas the recognition is immediate in the case of the allowance method.
+Thus, the direct write-off method leads to higher initial profit than the allowance method.
+The amount of bad debt expense is known in the direct write-off method, whereas the allowance method is more like an amount estimation.
 The total receivables line in the balance sheet is generally of lower value under the allowance method since a reserve is getting offset against the receivable amount.

-As discussed above we could see the ways to estimate the allowance for doubtful accounts and also how it prepared the business to face the problem of uncollectible accounts and prepare it accordingly.
-This is more of a forecasting method that prepares the business to account for the bad debt expenses which is common in every business.
+As discussed above, we could see how to estimate the allowance for doubtful accounts and how it prepared the business to face the problem of uncollectible accounts and design it accordingly.
+This is more of a forecasting method that organizes the company to account for the bad debt expenses, which is common in every business.